 CHS is an active partner in the Canadian Coast Guard Notices to Mariners system, which issues critical navigation updates for Canadian navigable waters.
 CHS applies these notices to its charts and publications on a regular basis.
 You can register on the Notices to Mariners web site to receive email notifications of any updates to your charts.

-For purchasers of digital charts, CHS operates a chart updating service and updates are included for a one-year period, from the date of product purchase.
+For purchasers of digital charts, CHS operates a chart updating service and updates are included for a two-year period, from the date of product purchase.
 Find out more about how you can update your paper and digital charts.

 A hydrographic chart (also known as a nautical chart or marine chart) is an essential tool used by mariners to guide them safely from port to port.
 These charts are specifically designed to meet the requirements of marine navigation by showing the depths of water, the nature of the sea bottom, elevations, configuration and characteristics of the coast, dangers, and aids to navigation.